See under Bordeaux classification.

 Classifications of vineyards (châteaux) or wines in Bordeaux were already made in the 18th century.
 Today there are five systems; the most famous dates back to 1855, but only wines from the left bank (rive gauche) of the Gironde were taken into account, including the Médoc, Graves and Sauternes areas.
 Of course, excellent wines also grow on the right bank (r ive droite), such as Fronsac, Pomerol and Saint-Émilion.
 The classification, which is more than one and a half centuries old, applies regardless of the quality of the wines, which certainly varies from year to year.
 So far, as an absolute exception, there has only been one change, with Château Mouton-Rothschild moving up from 2nd to 1st place.
 It still has great significance and is therefore used by the wineries for marketing purposes, with the rank being indicated on the label.

-The remaining four systems valid today for other Bordeaux areas (which were not considered in 1855) were introduced much later.
+The remaining four systems in force today for other Bordeaux areas (which were not included in 1855) were introduced much later.
 The cru classes differ in designation and number of quality levels, which is confusing compared to the uniform Burgundy classification that applies to all appellations.
 There have been repeated attempts at standardisation.
 One proposal came from Alexis Lichine (1913-1989), which was also not realised.

 The UGCB (Union des Grands Crus de Bordeaux) represents the most important Bordeaux growing regions, represents the interests of independent winegrowers and acts as a marketing platform, especially for international customers.
 In addition to the UGCB, there are other, regional associations with similar goals, namely the Alliance des Crus Bourgeois du Médoc, the Classement des Vins de Graves and the Classements des Vins de Saint-Émilion.

-From 15 May to 15 November 1855, under the aegis of Napoleon III.
-(1808-1873), the Universal Exhibition was held in Paris.
+From 15 May to 15 November 1855, under the aegis of Napoleon III (1808-1873), the Universal Exhibition was held in Paris.
 The main exhibition site had been temporarily erected between the Champs-Élysées and the Seine.
 The monarch instructed the Bordeaux (Gironde) Chamber of Commerce, in preparation for this event, to draw up "a complete list of the classified Bordeaux red wines as well as our great white wines".
 The wines of the right bank of the Dordogne were not included because these appellations were under the control of the Chamber of Commerce of Libourne.
 The reputation of these wines, such as Pomerol, did not...